sstephenson/bats/README.md

 ### Test dependencies

 Some tests may have one or more tests as pre-requisites, meaning that tests are irrelevant if the pre-requisites fail.
-A common case is test A checking that a given service is running, while test B and C use this service to retrieve more information.
-If service is not running, we know for sure that test B and C will fail.
-In order to avoid a bunch of errors when such dependency exists, you can instruct bash to skip test B and C if A fails.
+A common case is test A checking that service 'foo' is running, while test B and C use this service to retrieve more information.
+If service 'foo' is not running, we know for sure that tests B and C will fail.
+In such cases, readability is much better if we display test A as failed and tests B and C as skipped.

 In order to implement such a dependency, you will use the 'bats_test_succeeds()' function.
-This function returns true (0) if all its argument every test names succeeded, and false if any of them failed.
+This function returns true (0) if all the test names given as arguments succeeded, and false if any of them failed.

 Example: